Second NCAA gender equity report shows spending disparities - WHIZ News

-The NCAA has fallen short of upholding its commitment to gender equity, spending more on male athletes on average than female ones, according a new report.

-The law firm hired by the NCAA to investigate equity issues released its 153-page report Tuesday night, which includes a series of recommendations to improve the gap.
-It’s the second report from the New York-based firm, following its Aug.
-3 one that had recommendations on how to equalize men’s and women’s basketball tournaments.
-The NCAA has implemented some of those, including allowing the women’s tournament to use the term “March Madness.”
+The law firm hired by the NCAA to investigate equity issues released its 153-page report Tuesday night, which includes a series of recommendations to improve the gap among all sports tournaments.
+It’s the second report from the firm, following its Aug.
+3 one that recommended how to equalize men’s and women’s basketball tournaments.

-The latest report shows spending per Division I and national championship participants, excluding basketball, was about $1,700 less for women’s participants than men’s in 2018-19.
-The NCAA spent $4,285 per men’s participant versus $2,588 on women.

-The gap is even greater in the six single-gender sports that include wrestling or beach volleyball — $2,229 more per student-athlete for the men’s championships than for the women’s.

 The review also found that sports with combined their championships have fared better on gender equality.